nuuuwan/lk_admin_regions/README.md

 | Village  | `LK-P-D-DSD-GND-V` | Rotunda Gardens `LK-1-1-27-005-02` or `LK112700502` |

-## How Region IDs Were Assigned

-While numbering began after December 1998, the current order of numbering reflects the history of Sri Lanka's administrative divisions.
+## Brief History of Administrative Regions in Sri Lanka

 ### 1833